muffakiribnhamid/MoodList/README.md

 ## About
 This app is made by Muffakir Hamid for the event high seas (hack club).
-I have took help from ai to create this project
+I have also took help from ai to create this project